awslabs/duvet/design/duplicates/decisions.md

 | `test` + `implementation` (different targets) | tested there, implemented here | permitted — this is `discharged(T, I)`, the system itself |

 **Consequences:** This is a static check over claim classes — no evidence needed; it belongs to the duplicates check.
+The family is the whole rule, not a carve-out from a free-form precondition: an empty family forbids all multi-form claim sharing, `test` + `implementation` included.
+Copies of a single form are outside this rule — multiplicity within one form is the caps' business ([Decision 3](#decision-3)), which holds free forms at one with no knob.
 It is a deliberate tightening of released behavior: cross-type coexistence on one requirement silently passes today.
 How the tightening ships, and how a project that believes it has a legitimate coexistence records that belief, are settled below once all policy values are on the table — the short answer is a reviewed config line, never a comment.